EU nominee Reynders facing probe, claim Belgian newspapers | DW | 15.09.2019

 Not aware of probe

-De Tijd quoted the foreign and defense minister, who is also Belgium's deputy prime ministerin caretaking capacity since May's inconclusive election, as telling the Belgian news agency Belga that he was "not aware of an investigation."
+De Tijd quoted the foreign and defense minister, who is also deputy prime minister in caretaker capacity since Belgium's inconclusive May election, as telling the Belgian news agency Belga that he was "not aware of an investigation."

 Reynder's spokesman John Hendrickx had on Saturday accused the former agent of trying to "damage" Reynders "again and again," wrote De Tijd, a Dutch-language business newspaper based in Brussels.